 The protocol for the trial was published in BMC Psychiatry, June 2013.
 This is an Open Access journal.

-A paper on the findings of the trial was submitted to Psychotherapy & Psychosomatics in October 2014.
-At the time of producing this report, the manuscript had been reviewed and a revised submission requested.
-We will make this paper available through Open Access.
+The findings of the trial were published in Psychotherapy & Psychosomatics in August 2015.
+This is an Open Access journal.

+A process evaluation of the DIALOG+ intervention was published in PLOS ONE in February 2016.
+This is an Open Access journal.

 Conference presentations